a16z/helios/README.md

 checkpoint = "0xb5c375696913865d7c0e166d87bc7c772b6210dc9edf149f4c7ddc6da0dd4495"
 ```

+A comprehensive breakdown of config options is available in the [config.md](./config.md) file.

 ### Using Helios as a Library

 Helios can be imported into any Rust project.
 Helios requires the Rust nightly toolchain to compile.